Rockheung/RecycleBin/README.md

 # Testbed

 ## As-is.
-This repo has some inspired idea or testing code performance.
+This repo has some inspired idea or testing code.